Scientific Fertilization for Green, High-Yield, and Efficient Tea Production

 The role of base fertilizer is to provide sufficient, slowly decomposing nutrients throughout the year, ensuring that the tea plant's root system can absorb nutrients at peak levels during winter, thus providing ample stored nutrients.
 This strengthens the tea plant's cold resistance over winter and provides a solid foundation for vigorous growth in the following spring.

 The application of base fertilizer should take place immediately after the cessation of tea plant branch and leaf growth, generally earlier rather than later.
 Timely application is beneficial for the normal development of winter buds, root growth, safe overwintering, and most importantly, increased storage of nutrients in the roots, which significantly affects spring growth the following year.
 Due to differences in base fertilizer types, the timing of application is crucial.
-For example, meal cannot be immediately absorbed by tea plants after being added to the soil; it requires microbial action (fermentation), taking about one month, and its effects are relatively slow.
+For example, cake meal cannot be immediately absorbed by tea plants after being added to the soil; it requires microbial action (fermentation), taking about one month, and its effects are relatively slow.
 In the Hangzhou tea region, applying vegetable cake meal in mid to late September is optimal, with the peak absorption period occurring in mid to late October.

 2. Types and Amounts of Fertilizers

 Organic fertilizers are traditional fertilizers used in tea gardens.
 Adequate organic fertilizers have been proven to increase tea yield and improve quality in main tea-producing regions.
-Tea plants that are regularly fertilized with organic fertilizers not only maintain stable yields but also produce new shoots with less cellulose, better tenderness, and significantly higher contents of amino acids, catechins, theanine, and , which are beneficial for enhancing the aroma components of tea.
+Tea plants that are regularly fertilized with organic fertilizers not only maintain stable yields but also produce new shoots with less cellulose, better tenderness, and significantly higher contents of amino acids, catechins, theanine, and caffeine, which are beneficial for enhancing the aroma components of tea.
 Additionally, adequate application of organic fertilizers in tea gardens improves soil conditions, promotes root growth, and enhances the tea plant's resistance to adverse conditions.
 Therefore, the principle of fertilization in tea gardens is to emphasize organic fertilizers and combine them with inorganic fertilizers, adjusting the amounts of phosphorus and potassium fertilizers based on conditions while increasing nitrogen fertilizer usage and applying foliar fertilizers as needed.

 Scientific Fertilization for Green, High-Yield, and Efficient Tea Production-3